 Former Spokane police officer awaiting trial for rape charges arrested again for allegedly raping another woman

 Aug.
-4—A fired Spokane Police officer awaiting trial for allegedly sexually assaulting a victim of domestic violence was arrested Wednesday on new charges after another woman reported he raped her while on duty.
+5—A fired Spokane Police officer awaiting trial for allegedly sexually assaulting a victim of domestic violence was arrested Wednesday on new charges after another woman reported he raped her while on duty.

 Nathan Nash, 38, faces charges of second-degree rape and unlawful imprisonment in the new case, the Spokane County Sheriff's Office reported in a news release.

-Note: Editor's note: This story has been updated to correct Nash's title.
-He was an officer with the Spokane Police Department.